CHAPTER 6.00 - PERSONNEL

 V. Initial Employment

-A. Any offer of employment with the School District is conditioned on submission of fingerprints as required by Florida Statute and a background investigation by the Superintendent or designee and District Criminal Background Check (CBC) committee.
+A. Any offer of employment with the School District is conditioned on submission of fingerprints and photograph as required by Florida Statute and a background investigation by the Superintendent or designee and District Criminal Background Check (CBC) committee.
 After a job offer, but prior to beginning employment with the District, all candidates for all positions must undergo a criminal and employment background check (including verification of work authorization status through the E-Verify system) to determine suitability for employment.
 The application for employment shall inform applicants they are subject to criminal background checks, and advise applicants that failure to be truthful on the application about prior criminal history will be grounds for ineligibility or dismissal from employment.

 D. When the fingerprint or background check reports are returned, the committee shall review both the application and the report(s) concerning the individual.
-The CBC committee will compare the information provided by the new employee with the information received from the FDLE and/or the FBI pursuant to Florida Statute.
+The CBC committee will compare the information provided by the new employee with the information received from the FDLE Clearinghouse and/or the FBI pursuant to Florida Statute.

 E. The Superintendent or designee shall conduct employment history checks of applicants for instructional, administrative or any other positions requiring direct contact with students.
 The employment history check shall include, but not be limited to, screening through the use of educator screening tools described in law and contact with each previous employer.
 All findings shall be documented.
 If the Superintendent is unable to contact a previous employer, he/she shall document all efforts to contact the previous employer.
 For all other applicants, the CBC committee or its designee shall contact or attempt to contact all prior employers for a minimum of the past ten (10) years and all private or public educational institutions by which the applicant was previously employed while age eighteen (18) or older.
 The committee shall document all attempts to contact previous employers.